octoocto/m8gd/README.md

 $ python build.py
 ```

+The `build.py` script will automatically download Godot and its export templates in order to export the project if it does not find a `godot` command.
+To force the script to run without downloading anything, run `python build.py --nodownload` instead.

-A .zip file containing the app should be created in the `build` folder.
+If the export was successful, a .zip file containing the app should be created in the `build/` folder.

+Run `python build.py -h` for different options

-## Troubleshooting
+# Troubleshooting

-### Audio issues
+## Audio issues

 In order to monitor audio, m8gd will attempt to find the audio input device associated with the M8 and listen to it.

+### No audio playing

 If the device is disabled, or m8gd doesn't have permissions to access the M8's audio input device, then it will fail to connect.
 See more details [here](https://docs.godotengine.org/en/4.2/classes/class_projectsettings.html#class-projectsettings-property-audio-driver-enable-input).

 m8gd will also detect if the audio device is connected but not playing (this may happen when repeatedly disconnecting/connecting the M8) and automatically attempt to reconnect the audio device.
 This can happen around 10 seconds of the audio device not playing.

-### Running on macOS
+## Running on macOS

 At this time, the macOS build included in the releases does not have an official Apple Developer code signature and will likely not start as-is.

 Please read [this guide](https://docs.godotengine.org/en/stable/tutorials/export/running_on_macos.html#app-is-signed-including-ad-hoc-signatures-but-not-notarized) from the Godot docs on how to allow m8gd to run.

 The macOS build is also compiled specifically for x86_64 CPUs.
 If you are on a macOS system with the M1 chip or newer, enabling "Open using Rosetta" in the app's info window is also needed for it to start.

-## Development
+# Editing

-A debug build of libm8gd is required to open this project in the Godot editor.
+A debug binary of the gdextension `libm8gd` is required to open this project in the Godot editor.

-Please follow the build instructions up to Step 2 to build this from source, or use a precompiled library from the latest release if available, placed in `project/addons/libm8gd/`.
+Please follow the build instructions in [Building](#building) (run `python build.py --dev` to compile a debug gdextension) or use a precompiled library from the latest release if available, placed in `project/addons/libm8gd/bin`.

-This project has been tested to work on [Godot 4.2.2-stable](https://godotengine.org/download/archive/4.2.2-stable/).
+This project has been tested to work on [Godot 4.3-stable](https://godotengine.org/download/archive/4.3-stable/).

-`libm8gd` source files are located in `src/`.

-`m8gd` project and source files are located in `project/`.

-## Screenshots
+# Screenshots

 ![screenshot](screenshot.png)

 ![screenshot2](screenshot2.png)

-## Credits
+# Credits

 - Thanks to laamaa for creating [m8c](https://github.com/laamaa/m8c)!
 This was used as a reference when creating `libm8gd`.
 - m8stealth57 and m8stealth89 fonts by Trash80.
 These fonts were converted to bitmaps.